kaiorosa1/100-days-of-code/log.md

 ### Day 38: March 5, 2019

 **Today's Progress**: I've started and finished the Debugging section on FCC.
+I've started and done a couple challenges on the Basic Data Structures section.

 **Thoughts**: The debugging section was a bit underwhelming for me maybe I had too much expectations about it.
 I thought we would learn about some fancy feature like GNU in C but it was a bunch of console.log.